About

 Mmm.
 Scalpy.

-I see you have some questions.
-Will viruses ever stop mucking around with our DNA?
-What the devil does DNA do anyway?
+I see you have questions.
+You're wondering how do viruses change our DNA?
+And what does DNA do anyway?
 And while we're on the subject, how do jellyfish have sex?
-(An inexplicably popular article, you pervs.)

 The Origins of Language